How do the Control Zones work

 This feature allows you to create zones in the map and get notified each time a device leaves or enters an area.

 Cool, huh?
 You can use it anytime and anywhere, not only after a loss or theft!
-Furthermore, it’s available for the 5 operating systems that Prey supports: Windows, OSX, Linux, Android and iOS.
+Furthermore, it’s available for the 5 operating systems that Prey supports: Windows, OSX, Ubuntu, Android and iOS.

 Why would I use it?

 Whether you own a few laptops at home and just want to be safe in case of theft or you’re a busy IT manager who needs to keep tabs on your organization’s laptops (and you’ve told Andy from accounting a thousand times to please not move laptops from the meeting room to the cafeteria), Control Zones will come in handy.